 The first words of Jesus recorded by John are spoken to two of John the Baptist’s disciples.
 John the Baptist pointed Jesus out to them as “the Lamb of God” and they followed Him.
 In Fill These Hearts, Christopher West points out that Christ’s first question “probes our hearts” by asking “What are you looking for?”

-Then Jesus turned, and seeing them following, said to them, “What do you seek?”
-(John 1:38)
+Jesus turned, and saw them following, and said to them, “What are you looking for?”
+(John 1:38, WEB)

 The first words of Christ in each of the gospels builds on each other.
 In Matthew, we see Him fulfilling scriptures needed to prove He was the Messiah.
 In Mark, we get a mission statement for His ministry to preach God’s kingdom and turn people back to true faith.
 Luke gives us insight into His mind, focus, and priorities, as well as the information we need to find Him when we, too, seek God’s will.
 Now in John, Christ’s words ask about the state of our own hearts.